Platform

 Who is eligible for the CMHC - Shelter Enhancement Program (SEP) - Renovation program?

-To be eligible for the CMHC - Shelter Enhancement Program (SEP) - Renovation program, you must: Organizations working on shelter repairs and improvements
+To be eligible for the CMHC - Shelter Enhancement Program (SEP) - Renovation program, you must: First Nations or First Nation housing organizations On-reserve housing projects Shelters or second-stage housing for domestic violence survivors

 Who can I contact for more information about the CMHC - Shelter Enhancement Program (SEP) - Renovation?